trptcolin/parade/README.md

 This will bind an event handler for *parade:next* to your slide.
 When you press the right arrow key the first time, the h1-element will be decorated.
-When you press the right array key another time, you will switch to the next slide.
+When you press the right arrow key another time, you will switch to the next slide.

 The same applies to the *parade:prev* event, of course.